Wednesday 6-9 pm. WI 2008 Instructor: Sam Tecle

-Students work for 6-8 hours per week throughout the academic year on the tasks and projects assigned by their placement supervisor.
-The work might include general program assistance, event organizing, preparation of documents, tutoring, service provision or participating in community activities.
+- Students work for 5-7 hours per week throughout the academic year on the tasks and projects assigned by their placement supervisor.
+The work might involve general program assistance, event organizing, preparation of documents, tutoring, service provision or participating in community activities.

-The seminars (which are weekly for the first few weeks of the year and then less frequent) provide the space for experience-sharing and peer-learning, talks on topics related to community engagement and social justice, discussion of scholarly articles on community engaged learning, guest speakers, workshops on community engagement practices, and facilitated collective reflection.
+- The 2-3 hour seminars meet weekly for much of the first term and then less regularly, according to the program of workshops and speakers.
+The seminars are spaces for: peer-learning, experience-sharing and problem-solving; hearing from community-based speakers about their experiences; talks on topics related to community engagement and social justice; discussion of scholarly articles and other materials on different aspects of community engagement; workshops on skills and practices for community engagement; and facilitated collective reflection activities.

 - The syllabus includes: an overview of the social purpose sector and some of the issues faced; frameworks of social change; and different forms of community engagement and social justice work.
 It takes up questions and themes that emerge from students’ experiences in their placements (so the syllabus can vary year by year depending on students and placements).

 - Assignments include, most importantly, regular, written reflections and in class small-group discussions that grapple with the practical, organisational, ethical and social justice issues that come up for students and allow for thinking that might lead to ethical, personal and career development.
 There will also be a one or two blog posts, a collaborative designing and delivery of a workshop for the class, an end-of-year symposium presentation, and a final paper where significant learning from the whole year is synthesized and highlighted.

 To ensure that your application is not misdirected, please follow these instructions exactly.

 - Compile the following two items into one single file:

 (a) a covering letter, indicating your interest and background relevant to the specific position; and

 (b) your resume.